-How to Level your Built In Oven
+How Do You Level Your Built In Oven?

 Whilst range cookers have adjustable legs that are used to change the level of the cooker.
 For a built-in oven, its level depends entirely on the cavity.
 Before installing the built-in oven, use a spirit level to determine this.

 Run it along its width, depth and diagonally across the level just to be sure.
 If it is not level, you will have to place some wooden boards or a similar object to make sure that it is.
 If you already have a built-in oven that you are replacing and have not experienced any problems with baking trays falling out and so on, you should be good to go.
 If you are getting cabinets built specifically to house a built in oven, make sure that they are level from the start to avoid having to do this.

 How Do You Remove a Built In Oven?

 If you are replacing your oven, which should be done every 10-15 years, you will need to remove it from the wall safely.
 This process is much like installing it, but in reverse.
 You should be able to see on the face of the oven that it has been fastened with mounting screws.
 Remove these.
 You may also find that are some in the cavity of the oven.
 Check to see if there are.
 If there are, remove these too.